Skip to main content

 • Summer sleeping bag & sleeping mat

-• Support vehicle on majority of bike sections (except for 1.5 hrs between Santa Maria and the Orosi Valley)
+• Support vehicle on most bike sections, except for approximately 1.5 hours between Santa Maria and the Orosi Valley

 • Bicycle helmet